 When it comes to building your event brand, you can get pretty creative – often without needing a lot of cash.

 How To Build An Event Brand

-If you’re feeling lost and struggling to stand out from other event planners, this is the post for you because today I’m sharing 3 strategies to build your event brand.
+If you’re feeling lost and struggling to stand out from other event planners, this is the post for you because today on EventPlanning BlueprintTV I’m sharing 3 strategies to help you build your event brand.
 These are simple, yet effective strategies that you can implement right away.

-- Know your perfect client – Often described as a client avatar, character or persona, knowing the needs, behaviors and goals of your perfect client helps you convey your event services and lets you know who your client is.
+- Know Your Perfect Client – Often described as a client avatar, character or persona, knowing the needs, behaviors and goals of your perfect client helps you describe your event services and helps you identify your market.
 Ask yourself:

 - What problem(s) do I solve for my event clients?

 - Who typically has this problem?